Touch football (American): First touch

 Depending on the group, first touch can refer to the quarterback's ability to run or walk after the shift.
-For example, one group may refer to first touch as the ability for the quarterback to run after the shift, get touched, and still throw the ball.
-Another group may use the rule to mean that the quarterback has the ability to walk or powerwalk forward, get touched, and throw.
-The first variation favors a game with many players, while the second may be best for games where there aren't many players.
+For example, one group may refer to first touch as the ability of the quarterback to run after the shift, get touched, and still throw the ball.
+Another group may use the rule to mean that the quarterback has the ability to walk or power walk forward, get touched, and throw.
+The first variation favors a game with many players, while the second may be best for games where there are not many players.

-Another addition to this rule is the "two-man touch," which penalizes the defense for being unaware of their assignments and teammates by making all players who touch the active quarterback stick to him, removing a defender from the field temporarily.
+Another addition to this rule is the "two-man touch", which penalizes the defense for being unaware of their assignments and teammates by making all players who touch the active quarterback stick to the player, removing a defender from the field temporarily.

-This rule is commonly and informally referred to "first taught," the result of players creating another past tense verb for "touch."
+This rule is commonly and informally referred to "first taught", the result of players creating another past tense verb for "touch".

-Hand Touch
+Hand touch

 As the name suggests, this rule determines the number of hands that must land on an offensive player simultaneously to stop the play/first touch situation.
 One-hand touch is often used with younger players, as two-hand touch demands greater dexterity.
 When used against more mature players, one-hand touch puts more pressure on the offense to juke and misdirect the defense.
 A variant called "rough touch" is also sometimes used, in which the defensive player must place both hands on the ball carrier with sufficient force to lightly shove him in order to stop the play.
 This is somewhat subjective, but tends to reduce the frequency of disputed touches.